Jokic's 41 lead Nuggets over Nets

+DENVER -- Nikola Jokic checked back into the game with 5:57 left, the Denver Nuggets leading by 17 and teammate Kenneth Faried yelling, “50!” from the bench.

+The young center didn’t reach that lofty point total, but he did have a night to remember.

-DENVER -- Nikola Jokic scored a career-high 41 points and grabbed 12 rebounds, Paul Millsap had 17 points, and the Denver Nuggets beat the Brooklyn Nets 112-104 on Tuesday night.
+Jokic scored a career-high 41 points and grabbed 12 rebounds, Paul Millsap had 17 points, and the Nuggets beat the Brooklyn Nets 112-104 on Tuesday night.

-Will Barton scored 17 points and pulled down eight rebounds for Denver (6-5).
+Will Barton scored 17 points and pulled down eight rebounds for Denver (6-5) but the night belonged to Jokic.

+“He went out there and put on a show,” Barton said.
+“When a guy’s rolling like that you want to see him keep it going and get as many points as possible.”

 Tyler Zeller led the Nets with a season-high 21 points off the bench, Caris LeVert had 13 points and D‘Angelo Russell scored 12.
 Brooklyn (4-7) lost for the fifth time in six games.